Email Processing in Lua

 spf

-The SPF table used for performing SPF checks of the sender
+The SPF table used for performing an SPF check of the sender

 Overridden metamethods: None